kyegomez/Exa/docs/design.md

 ### Objective

-Zeta should offer high performance and rapid response times.
+Exa should offer high performance and rapid response times.
 The system should be able to handle requests and tasks swiftly.

 ### Tactics

 - Efficient Algorithms: We will focus on optimizing our algorithms and data structures to ensure they run as quickly as possible.
 - Caching: Where appropriate, we will use caching techniques to speed up response times.
-- Profiling and Performance Monitoring: We will regularly analyze the performance of Zeta to identify bottlenecks and opportunities for improvement.
+- Profiling and Performance Monitoring: We will regularly analyze the performance of Exa to identify bottlenecks and opportunities for improvement.

 ## Scalable

 ### Objective

-Zeta should be able to grow in capacity and complexity without compromising performance or reliability.
+Exa should be able to grow in capacity and complexity without compromising performance or reliability.
 It should be able to handle increased workloads gracefully.

 ### Tactics

-- Modular Architecture: We will design Zeta using a modular architecture that allows for easy scaling and modification.
+- Modular Architecture: We will design Exa using a modular architecture that allows for easy scaling and modification.
 - Load Balancing: We will distribute tasks evenly across available resources to prevent overload and maximize throughput.
-- Horizontal and Vertical Scaling: We will design Zeta to be capable of both horizontal (adding more machines) and vertical (adding more power to an existing machine) scaling.
+- Horizontal and Vertical Scaling: We will design Exa to be capable of both horizontal (adding more machines) and vertical (adding more power to an existing machine) scaling.

 ### Philosophy

-Zeta is designed with a philosophy of simplicity and reliability.
+Exa is designed with a philosophy of simplicity and reliability.
 We believe that software should be a tool that empowers users, not a hurdle that they need to overcome.
 Therefore, our focus is on usability, reliability, speed, and scalability.
-We want our users to find Zeta intuitive and dependable, fast and adaptable to their needs.
+We want our users to find Exa intuitive and dependable, fast and adaptable to their needs.
 This philosophy guides all of our design and development decisions.

 # Swarm Architecture Design Document

 ## Overview

 The goal of the Swarm Architecture is to provide a flexible and scalable system to build swarm intelligence models that can solve complex problems.
-This document details the proposed design to create a plug-and-play system, which makes it easy to create custom zeta, and provides pre-configured zeta with multi-modal agents.
+This document details the proposed design to create a plug-and-play system, which makes it easy to create custom Exa, and provides pre-configured Exa with multi-modal agents.

 ## Design Principles

 - **Modularity**: The system will be built in a modular fashion, allowing various components to be easily swapped or upgraded.
 - **Interoperability**: Different swarm classes and components should be able to work together seamlessly.
-- **Scalability**: The design should support the growth of the system by adding more components or zeta.
+- **Scalability**: The design should support the growth of the system by adding more components or Exa.
-- **Ease of Use**: Users should be able to easily create their own zeta or use pre-configured ones with minimal configuration.
+- **Ease of Use**: Users should be able to easily create their own Exa or use pre-configured ones with minimal configuration.

 ## Design Components